Back to home pageProfessional Education

 • Third years take back-up call throughout the year.
 Each third year covers back-up call for one major and one minor holiday.

-• ED Eye Room: A fully equipped examination and procedure room located in the heart of the Beaumont Health Royal Oak Emergency Department for use on call.
+• ED Eye Room: A fully equipped examination and procedure room located in the heart of the Corewell Health William Beaumont University Royal Oak Emergency Department for use on call.
 Includes a slit lamp, indirect ophthalmoscope, direct ophthalmoscope, muscle light, set of prisms, Hertel exophthalmometer, lock-protected drawer of diagnostic and therapeutic medications, and cabinets fully stocked with instruments and supplies.

 Residency Programs